daniele-athome/FloatingActionButton/README.md

 For more usage examples check the **sample** project.

-# Changelog
-Please see the [Changelog](https://github.com/Clans/FloatingActionButton/wiki/Changelog) page to see what's recently changed.

 # Credits
-I used [android-floating-action-button](https://github.com/futuresimple/android-floating-action-button) library by Jerzy Chalupski as a base for development.
+Thanks to [the original author](https://github.com/Clans/FloatingActionButton) of this library for his fantastic work!

 # License
 ```